Do Cockatiels Eat With Their Feet

 About one-quarter of survey respondents stated that some of their pet cockatiels used their feet to eat while others did not.

-Just over 30 percent of survey respondents said that all of their cockatiels used their feet to eat with or grasp their food.
+Just over 30 percent of survey respondents said that their cockatiels used their feet to eat with or grasp their food.

 And about 42 percent said that none of their pet cockatiels used their feet to grasp food or to eat.